 - Managing Requests on the Calendar

-To create a marketing request form using Google Form, we will first need to make a new Google Sheets document so the form can populate the requests in each row.
-For starters, you can create a form with four columns: Title, Description, Schedule, and Status.
-If you don't want your team to have control over the publish status, leave that column off.
-You can always add more columns once you start creating a form.
+To create a marketing request form using Google Form, go to your Google Drive.
+For starters, you can create a form with four fields: Project Name, Description, Priority, and Due Date.
+You can always add more fields when creating your form.

 When your Google Form is created, connect CoSchedule to the Google Form using Zapier.
 There is a Zap template to help you save time.
 When you finish connecting the Google Form to Zapier, begin to connect the form's fields to CoSchedule's Project in Zapier.
 Below, are the settings we use.